manucorporat/openkit-ios/openkit_protocol_1.md

 3. **((user's id))**
-It's a hash value (HMAC) of the user's index, because of security reasons the user's id is not an integer.
+Because of security reasons the user's id is not an integer.
 It should be a non-sequential string like ```fsd3d3459f9a```.

 4. **((service's name))**